 Learning to Share

-This book is about Peppa and her friends at the park, learning to share.
+This book is about Peppa and a group of children at the park, learning to share.
 This book includes stickers!

 Peppa Is Kind